 It’s only natural for your emotions to feel up and down at the moment.

-Lots of people are feeling worried, uncertain, frustrated, bored or lonely due to the current situation with coronavirus, and this is completely understandable.
-It’s important to remember that it’s ok to feel the way that you do and that people react differently in difficult situations.
+Lots of people are feeling worried, uncertain, frustrated, bored or lonely due to the current situation with coronavirus, which is completely understandable.
+It’s ok to feel the way that you do, everyone reacts differently in difficult situations.

 Remember, this situation is temporary and these feelings will pass.
-It’s important to be able to look after your emotional health during this time.
+What you do need to do is look after your emotional health during this time.

-If you are experiencing worries about coronavirus, take a look at our ways to deal with coronavirus linked to anxiety.
+If you are feeling worried, read our ways to deal with coronavirus linked to anxiety.

-Staying connected to our friends and family is a great way to help our emotional wellbeing.
+Staying connected to our friends and family is great for our emotional wellbeing.

 There are lots of ways you can stay connected, such as video calls, phone calls, text messages and social media.

-Staying in touch not only helps your emotional health, but will also help your friends and families who may be feeling the same way.
+Staying in touch not only helps your emotional health, but also that of your friends and family; they’re probably feeling the same way!

 Talk about how you’re feeling

 Talk to a trusted friend or family member about how you’re feeling.
-Don’t keep things to yourself; it’s good to talk about your feelings.
+Don’t keep things to yourself because talking to others will help you feel better.